• Skip to primary navigation

 Expert Tips

-• Tip 1: I to use a large spatula to lift the large pieces of dough onto a pan.
+• Tip 1: I use a large spatula to lift the large pieces of dough onto a pan.

-• Tip 2: If you want a door on the front of your house then cut out a door on one of the front/back pieces.
+• Tip 2: If you want a door on the front of your house, then cut out a door on one of the front/back pieces.
 Remove the door cut out and bake it along with the other pieces.

-• Tip 3: I live in a cold, dry area so I don't worry much about the dough spreading while baking.
-If you live in an area that's hot or quite humid I recommend popping the pans of dough in the fridge for 20 minutes before baking.
+• Tip 3: I live in a cold, dry area, so I don't worry much about the dough spreading while baking.
+If you live in an area that's hot or quite humid, I recommend popping the pans of dough in the fridge for 20 minutes before baking.

 • Tip 4: Always start building with the back piece of the house.
 Starting with the front or sides often results in misjudgment of how much space you need for the entire house on the board.

-• Tip 5: I put small amount of royal icing in disposable frosting bags and rubber band the tops shut for my kids.
+• Tip 5: I put a small amount of royal icing in disposable frosting bags and rubber band the tops shut for my kids.
 I give them each a bag of icing and turn them loose!

 Recipe FAQs